prow57/agri-assist-ai/README.md

-backend/: This directory contains the backend code of the agriAssist-AI platform, including the API endpoints, database models, and business logic implemented in Python using the Flask framework. frontend/: On this branch you will find the frontend code for the AgriAssist-AI platform, implemented using JavaScript, React, and Dart. ussd/: This directory contains the trained Generative AI models used by Afrochat to enhance the platform's capabilities.
-The models are implemented using Python-based AI/ML libraries, and they play a crucial role in solving specific problems such as visual question answering (VQA). bot/: This directory contains the source code for the telegram bot to make it usable from within telegram groups or chat with the telegram bot.
+backend/: This directory contains the backend code of the agriAssist-AI platform, including the API endpoints, database models, and business logic implemented in Python using the Flask framework. frontend/: On this branch you will find the frontend code for the AgriAssist-AI platform, implemented using JavaScript, React, and Dart. model/: This directory contains the trained Generative AI models used by Afrochat to enhance the platform's capabilities.
+The models are implemented using Python-based AI/ML libraries, and they play a crucial role in solving specific problems such as visual question answering (VQA). datalibrary/: This directory contains the source data library for training AI and ML models

 **Key Features:**
 1. **Leaf Scanning:**
-   - Utilize advanced image processing and machine learning techniques to detect and diagnose leaf diseases.
+   - Utilize advanced AI image processing and machine learning techniques to detect and diagnose leaf diseases.
    - Provide farmers with actionable recommendations for treating and preventing crop diseases.

 2. **Soil Detection:**